cblittman/datasciencecoursera/LinksOnSlides.md

 ##Links referenced in video/slides for Coursera: “Data Scientist’s Toolbox”

 Note: Information in parentheses following bullet item refers to the course week and video lecture number (e.g., 01_03 is the third video in the first week).
-Also, no wikipedia links are included within.
+Also, wikipedia links from the lecture slides are not included here.

 ###Instructors:
 * Brian Caffo: http://www.bcaffo.com (01_01)